 Root canals were invented as a method to save a tooth that in the past had to be removed due to serious decay, was cracked from biting too hard or possibly even injured to a sports injury.
 It is called endodontic treatment.
 There is a material inside the tooth called living pulp.
 The living pulp can become inflamed due to trauma or infection.
-At Whittier Square Dentistry in Whittier Ca., during the root canal treatment we will remove of the infected or dead pulp along with the nerve ending inside the tooth’s root canal chamber.
-The root chamber is thoroughly cleaned and sealed for the crown to be installed.
-In the past the tooth would have had to be removed.
+At Whittier Square Dentistry in Whittier Ca., during the root canal treatment we will remove the infected or dead pulp along with the nerve ending inside the tooth’s root canal chamber.
+Then we can thoroughly clean and seal the tooth root canal chamber so we can install the crown.
+In the past, the tooth would have had to be removed.

 How Do I Know I May Need A Root Canal?

-This inflamed pulp inside the pulp can cause intense pain especially when you are eating or drinking hot or cold foods and liquids and they come in contact with the tooth.
+This inflamed pulp inside the tooth’s root canal can cause intense pain especially when you are eating or drinking hot or cold foods and liquids, and they come in contact with the tooth.
 The pain can sometimes be intense due to the pulp being inflamed or maybe even infected.

-When you feel this specific sensitivity on a particular tooth due to hot or cold liquids then you should see your dentist as soon as you can to be evaluated.
-In the past the tooth would have had to be removed but with endodontic treatment is may be able to be saved.
+When you feel this specific sensitivity on a particular tooth due to hot or cold liquids, you should see your dentist for an evaluation.
+In the past, the tooth would have had to be removed, but with endodontic treatment your tooth may be saved.

-- Occasionally a tooth problem will have no warning signs.
-A routine dental checkup or xray will reveal certain tooth damage.
+Occasionally a tooth problem will have no warning signs.
+A routine dental checkup or x-ray can reveal certain tooth damage.

-This endodontic procedures takes two visits in most cases to do the root canal then to install the crown.
-Once this is complete your tooth should look and feel like a normal tooth.
-Keep up your normal oral hygiene home practices and your tooth should last many years.
+This endodontic procedure normally takes two visits.
+The first to do a root canal then a second to install the crown.
+Once this dental crown is complete, your tooth should look and feel like a normal tooth.
+Keeping up your normal home care and oral hygiene your tooth should last many years.